 This study was conducted in northern Sudan to determine the seroprevalence and perception of Brucellosis among risk groups.
-One hundred and seventy five individuals were selected randomly.
-One Hundred and twenty five individuals from at-risk groups and 50 from control groups.
-The Sero-prevalence of Brucellosis among the study group was 2.3% actually this result is less than the fact result because of standard tube agglutination method gives false negative in chronic Brucellosis so it needs to be confirmed by other standard methods such as the 2ME method or (P C R) method.
-This result is lower than that reported by Ismail A 2007 (11.4%) 4, and is similar to that reported by Mohammed N et al (3.3%) 5 in Bangladesh.
-The study revealed the highest prevalence of Brucellosis among dairy workers and slaughterhouse workers and this is similar to that reported by Ismail A 20074, and Muhammad N et al.5.
+One hundred and seventy-five individuals were selected randomly.
+One Hundred and twenty-five individuals from at-risk groups and 50 from control groups.
+The Seroprevalence of Brucellosis among the study group was 2.3%.
+This result is less than the fact result because the standard tube agglutination method gives a false negative in chronic Brucellosis.
+So, it must be confirmed by other common techniques such as the

+2ME method or the (PCR) method.
+This result is lower than that reported by Ismail A 2007 $(11.4\%)^4$, similar to the study by Mohammed N et al. $(3.3\%)^5$ in Bangladesh.

+The study revealed the highest prevalence of Brucellosis among dairy workers and slaughterhouse workers, and this is similar to that reported by Ismail A 20074, and Muhammad N et al.5.
 The study reported that there was a significant correlation between educational level and the prevalence of Brucellosis and these findings disagreed with Cetinkaya Z 20056 in western Anatolia.
-The study documented that there was a statistically significant association between the prevalence of the disease and previous knowledge of transmission of the disease, knowledge of Brucellosis, and causative agent.
-However, the study showed that there was no difference between the two methods that were used in the detection of Brucellosis, as they gave the same results.
+The study documented a statistically significant association between the prevalence of the disease and previous knowledge of transmission of the disease, knowledge of Brucellosis, and causative agent.
+However, the study showed no difference between the two methods used in the detection of Brucellosis, as they gave the same results.
 This fact is in agreement with Muhammad N et al.5.